 To be eligible, students must exhibit humanitarian characteristics that consistently make the school/community a better place for others.
 Applicants must have demonstrated commitment to volunteerism, positive citizenship and leadership qualities as revealed by the participation in non-academic activities throughout grades 10, 11 and 12, for the school and community.

-Applicants are required to submit an original essay on the impact volunteerism has had on their life, school and community including the applicant’s personal goals and ambitions for the future.
-The essay must be no more than 500 words in length (one page, typed or printed).
+Applicants are required to submit an original essay of approximately 500 words on the impact volunteerism has had on their life, school and community including the applicant’s personal goals and ambitions for the future.

 Two letters of recommendation are required.
 Letters may be provided by two school officials or a school official and a community leader representing a community-based organization, demonstrating the applicant’s humanitarianism.